refelix/network_3d/readme.md

 skel = skel.astype(np.bool) #data needs to be bool
 G = skel2graph(skel) #create graph

-#plot the graph, use the z component to colorcode both the edges and the nodes, scale nodes according to their degree
+#plot the graph, use the z component to color code both the edges and the nodes, scale nodes according to their degree
 plot_graph(G,node_color_keyword='z',edge_color_keyword='z',scale_node_keyword='degree')

 #show the binary data